gty111/SYSU-ARCH-dark/docs/before_the_lab.md

 - GEM5 provides two ways of simulation (SE/FS).
 In this LAB, we only need to use **SE** mode.

+- GEM5 provides multiple architectures.
+In this LAB, we use X86.

 - Label `challenge` means this part of content is a little difficult, you can skip it or do your best to solve it

 - In your report, you should give proper introduction about your work including answering the questions or completing the challenge part and so on.